datacarpentry/r-socialsci/_episodes/04-Data visualisation with ggplot2.md

 of an `aes` function.
 Why didn't we have to do that when we wanted our points to be blue?
 Because the colour is going to be dependent on something in our dataset, we need to include it as a component of our mapping.
-The same way that x represents the `A11_years_farm` column and y represents the `B16_years_liv` column, our colour is going to represent a third dimension on our coordinate system.
+The same way that our `A11_years_farm` column is represented by x and our `B16_years_liv` column is represented by y, the colour of each point is going to represent a third dimension on our coordinate system.

 > ## Exercise
 >